mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 ## General Packet Header structure

-The first byte containse some bit fields and the length of the header.
+The first byte contains some bit fields and the length of the header.
 The upper 3 bits may contain some flags, the lower 5 bits contains the length of the header.

 Known flag `0x20` is set on sensor messages of window open detector and on beacon send continous by Tydom 1.0.